Nail–patella syndrome

 Diagnosis of NPS can be made at birth but is common for it to remain undiagnosed for several generations.
 While there is no cure available for NPS, treatment is available and recommended.

+In the international medical classification (ICD), the syndrome is included in the category Q87.2 - Congenital malformation syndromes predominantly involving limbs.

 Signs and symptoms

+Characteristic nails, especially of thumbs - as in the description above (the most common and recognizable feature of NPS, in about 95% patients).

 The skeletal structures of individuals who have this disorder may have pronounced deformities.
 As reported by several medical doctors, the following features are commonly found in people who with nail–patella syndrome: